comosense/nnnvr/README.md

 ## Installation

 ### 1. `nnnvr.py`
-Place `nnnvr.py` in your desired working directory and grant it executable permission.
+Place `nnnvr.py` in your desired working directory and make it executable.
 * Example on Debian / Ubuntu:
   ```sh
   cd /WORK/DIR